mpes-kit/mclahe/README.md

 ### Requirements

 The main package requires `numpy` and `tensorflow`. `tensorflow` needs to be installed manually depending on the hardware in use.
-The package supports `tensorflow` 2.0.
+The package supports `tensorflow` 2.0 and later versions.
 A comprehensive installation guide is given at the [Tensorflow webpage](https://www.tensorflow.org/install).
 For the NumPy version, only `numpy` needs to be installed.
 The example notebook requires `matplotlib` in addition.